The Friends of St. Mary's:

 If you would like to set-up a

-monthly standing order please contact our church office on 01264
+monthly standing order or direct bank transfer please contact

 Personal donations by